railwayapp-templates/strapi/README.md

----
-title: Strapi
-description: A self-hosted version of Strapi using a Postgres database
-tags:
-  - strapi
-  - postgresql
-  - cms
-  - javascript
----

 # Strapi example

 This example deploys self-hosted version of [Strapi](https://strapi.io/).
 Internally it uses a PostgreSQL database to store the data.